Health & Illness-Related Anxiety

 Most of us experience some health-related anxiety, especially with the internet at our fingertips to look up any symptoms, however minor, and assume the worst.
 People may also experience health-related anxiety after treatment for a serious medical illness, such as cancer, with worries about reoccurrence or other complications.

-People with Illness Anxiety Disorder often become hyper-aware of common physical sensations such as rapid heartrate or stomach discomfort and worry that they are indicators of disease.
+People with Illness Anxiety Disorder often become hyper-aware of common somatic symptoms or physical sensations such as rapid heart rate, mild nausea, or stomach discomfort and worry that they are indicators of disease.
+They may also frequently scan their body for signs of illness, reinforcing the cycle of anxiety.

 Signs and Symptoms of Illness Anxiety Disorder